pcarbo/kyoto/README.md

 ###Introduction

-The goal of this module is to explore the use of linear mixed models (LMMs) and multi-marker models to identify regions of the genome that are correlated with quantitative traits.
-While LMMs and multi-marker mapping methods have been used to map the genetic loci that contribute to risk of complex diseases, here we will investigate these methods for mapping quantitative trait loci (QTLs) in mice, and specifically advanced intercrosses of inbred mouse laboratory strains.
-We will try to develop a better appreciation for the features of these approaches, when and why these approaches might be useful, and how to interpret the results of the analyses.
+The goal of this module is to explore linear mixed models (LMMs) and multi-marker models for identifying genetic variants correlated with a quantitative trait.
+LMMs and multi-marker mapping methods have been used to map the genetic loci that contribute to risk of complex human diseases, but here we will illustrate these methods for mapping quantitative trait loci (QTLs) in mice instead.
+Specifically, we will be working with data from advanced intercrosses of (inbred) lab strains.
+In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods;when and why these approaches might be useful; and how to interpret the results.

-What we will **not** do in this module is explore the mathematics of these methods, at least not in detail.
-Understanding the mathematical fundamentals of these methods is certainly important, but here we are exploring the features of these methods **by example**.
+The focus is on cultivating a better understanding of these methods by example; we will not explore the mathematical foundations of these methods, at least not in detail.

-An advanced intercross population has several features that make it well-suited for exploring data analysis methods for genetic association studies.
-These features include: (1) the patterns of linkage disequilibrium are fairly predictable; (2) all observed alleles are common; (3) environmental conditions are expected to play a smaller role given that the environment is well-controlled; and (4) perhaps most significantly for the purposes of this module, in all cases we can trace an allele to one of the two inbred founders.
+An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable; (2) all observed alleles are common; (3) environmental conditions are expected to play a smaller role given that the environment is well-controlled; and (4) perhaps most significantly for the purposes of this module, in all cases we can trace an allele to one of the two inbred founders.
 As a result, the genetic markers tell us directly whether alleles from a given pair of individuals are identical-by-descent (IBD), while in general (e.g. in human studies) we cannot make such an inference.

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**